nvim-neorocks/rocks.nvim/README.md

 > [!TIP]
 >
-> In order to configure luarocks installation to use a specific lua install,
+> To configure the luarocks installation to use a specific lua install,
 > use environment variables `LUA_BINDIR=<Directory of lua binary>` and `LUA_BINDIR_SET=yes`.
 >
 > For example: